 Where educational resources and events are developed or sponsored by industry the clinician should be mindful of the possibility of bias.
 GPIFN aims to signpost to independent information and educational resources wherever possible.

-The Unicef UK Baby Friendly Initiative: e-Learning Course for GPs (RCGP Accredited) One hour module covering the basics of lactation, breastfeeding support issues and how to manage breastfeeding challenges.
-[Access to this module is due to expire in 2017, but current users can contact Unicef UK Baby Friendly Initiative via the link above if there are problems]
+The Unicef UK Baby Friendly Initiative: e-Learning Package for GPs E-learning modules covering the basics of lactation, breastfeeding support issues and how to manage breastfeeding challenges.

 e-Learning for Healthcare: Healthy Child Programme A series of e-learning modules available freely to healthcare professionals with an nhs.net email account.
 Modules 6 and 8 address infant feeding, growth and nutrition.

 e-learning for Healthcare: Infant Feeding e-learning programme to support education around the implementation of Baby Friendly standards in healthcare and public healthcare settings.
 Produced by the Yorkshire and Humber group of the National Infant Feeding Network (NIFN).

 The Breastfeeding Network: e-Learning Package for GPs An e-learning package developed by The Breastfeeding Network to meet Baby Friendly standards.
 It is delivered on a CD with a course book and other useful resources to use in practice.

 BMJ CPD/CME module: Managing Common Breastfeeding Problems in the Community Covers common problems including milk supply issues and causes of breastfeeding pain, authored by doctor of medicine and IBCLC Dr Lisa Amir.
 Access to the article without the CPD element is here (with thanks to Dr Amir).